PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_home.md

 * Let's look at a subset of a TF network for *E. coli.*  This is just one example of a biological network.
 (GIVE OTHERS: neural network, protein-protein interaction network)

+* From Shuanger chapter: *Escherichia coli* (also *E. coli*) is a rod-shaped bacterium commonly found in the lower intestine of endotherms.
+Being commensal at the most of the time, it is, paradoxically, one of the main pathogens responsible for intraintestinal and extraintestinal infections.[^1] It is also the most widely studied prokaryotic model organism.
+(Need something about the fact that we share a lot with E. coli genetically.)

+[^1] Tenaillon O, Skurnik D, Picard B, Denamur E. 2010.
+The population genetics of commensal *Escherichia coli*.
+Nature Reviews Microbiology 8:207-217.
+[Available online](https://www.nature.com/articles/nrmicro2298)

 ![image-center](../assets/images/motifs_finding_ecoli_1.jpeg){: .align-center}

 * (WHAT ARE THE STATISTICS FOR THIS NETWORK)